-Authentication trees are made up of authentication nodes, which define actions taken during authentication, similar to authentication modules within chains.
+Authentication trees are made up of authentication nodes, which define actions taken during authentication, similar to authentication modules in chains.

 You can create complex yet customer-friendly authentication experiences by linking nodes together, creating loops, and nesting nodes within a tree, as follows:

-Nodes are designed to be single-responsibility, and where appropriate should be loosely coupled to other nodes, enabling reuse in multiple situations.
+Nodes are designed to have a single responsibility.
+Where appropriate, they should be loosely coupled with other nodes, enabling reuse in multiple situations.

 Collector nodes capture data from a user during the authentication process.
 This data is often captured by a callback that is rendered in the UI as a text field, drop-down list, or other form component.

-Collector nodes may perform some basic processing of the collected data before making it available to subsequent nodes in the authentication tree.
+Collector nodes can perform basic processing of the collected data, before making it available to subsequent nodes in the authentication tree.

 The simplest decision node returns a boolean outcome -

 Complex nodes may have additional outcomes.
-For example the LDAP Decision Node offers additional outcomes of Locked and Expired.
-The tree administrator decides what to do with each outcome; for example, the
+For example, the LDAP Decision node provides the additional outcomes

 Authentication modules contain multiple states, with the associated inputs and outputs of each state resulting in either callbacks returned to the user, or state changes inside either AM or at a third party service.

 States within a module either collect input from the user or process it.
-For example, a module can collect the username and the password from the user and then authenticate the user against the data store.
+For example, a module can collect the username and the password from the user, then authenticate the user against the data store.
 When finished, the module decides whether to return a boolean success or failure flag.

 The outcome of an authentication module can only be success or failure.
 Any branching or looping must be handled within the module.
 An authentication mechanism is implemented in full within a single module, rather than across multiple modules.
 Therefore, authentication modules can become large - handling multiple steps within the flow of an authentication journey.